ramiyappan/Machine-Learning/README.md

-# Sentiment Analysis

-This project was part of assignments from the Data Mining course *(CS 584 - Spring '22)* at George Mason University.

 ## Files on the Repository

 Sentiment Analysis Report.pdf --------> Report submission for the project with brief discussions and technical results.